fbpx

 The Midnight Company is a St. Louis-based enterprise, focusing on new and interesting work for the stage, screen and internet.
 The Midnight Company was founded in 1997 by Joe Hanrahan and David Wassilak.
 David left the Company in 2007 to help form The St. Louis Actors Studio.

-New Line was created to involve the people of the St. Louis region in the creation and exploration of provocative, alternative, politically and socially relevant works of musical theatre – daring, muscular, intelligent theatre about politics, race, violence, drugs, sexuality, religion, art, obscenity, the media, and other contemporary issues.
+New Line Theatre was created to involve the people of the St. Louis region in the creation and exploration of provocative, alternative, politically and socially relevant works of musical theatre – daring, muscular, intelligent theatre about politics, race, violence, drugs, sexuality, religion, art, obscenity, the media, and other contemporary issues.
 And a lot of four-letter words.
 And every now and then, a little nudity.
 And lots of rock and roll.

 In 1946, Mrs. Fred Armstrong saw the need to establish “a facility for writers as a means for stimulating the writing of poetry.”
 She became Saint Louis Poetry Center’s first Chairman.
 Having continued since Mrs. Armstrong’s visionary inception, Saint Louis Poetry Center is the oldest poetry organization of its kind west of the Mississippi River.
-The first meetings were held on Sundays at the downtown Public Library.
-During the early days, writers attending included Tennessee Williams and William Inge, poets who would become luminaries!

 Saint Louis Story Stitchers is comprised of professional artists and African American youth ages 16-24, working together to create social change with a current focus on gun violence prevention.
 Story Stitchers works to promote a better educated, more peaceful and caring region through the creation and dissemination of original art.
 Public presentations are designed to take original art into neighborhoods, cultural and educational centers, and on to the stages of the Kranzberg Arts Foundation in the Grand Center Arts District, where Story Stitchers have been in residence since 2014.
 Artists run a Storefront Studio in the historic Loop District at 616 N Skinker Blvd.